maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The other issue that can be introduced here is ordering, if the messages get out of order an earlier message could undo the work of a more recent message.
 This is something that can be configured in a queue, or potentially dealt with using timestamps or versions.

-Event driven architecture is loosely coupled because the event doesn't know about the consequences of it's cause.
+Event driven architecture is loosely coupled because the event doesn't know about the consequences it can cause.
+Designing and sharing a contract is important.

-Events allow asynchronous processing but are not a way to decouple components.
-The producing and consuming components share a contract for the event and face the same challenges to contract changes as a direct call, if not more complicated because an unknown number of consumers could be using the event.

-### Isolating resources

 ### Degrading functionality